jonnor/ESC-CNN-microcontroller/report/report.md

 importance of measuring execution time on a real device.

-The smaller models (with 20,16,12 filters) in the Strided-DS family with less compute requirements had correspondingly ower accuracies.
+The smaller models (with 20,16,12 filters) in the Strided-DS family with less compute requirements had correspondingly lower accuracies.
 This suggests that a the tradeoff between model complexity and performance can be adjusted.
 The Strided-DS-3x3 variation with 4 layers with 3x3 convolutions instead was close in performance to the Strided-DS models with 3 layers of 5x5.